prathmeshsoni/ImagesUpload/README.md

 # ImagesUpload
-Django File Uploader simplifies server-to-server file transfers using Django REST Framework, enabling secure and efficient uploads of images, videos, and other file types.
+Django File Uploader is a web application powered by Django REST Framework, designed for easy and secure file uploads (images, videos, etc.) from one server to another.
+It simplifies the process, ensures data integrity, and offers efficient file management capabilities.